Build your own DIY barn door, including step by step PDF plans! It’s a great budget friendly project, even if you’re a beginner woodworker

 I can’t believe we are almost there with this master bathroom refresh reveal!
 I feel like it’s been forever, but we’ve had lots of (fun) projects that I’ll be getting to share with you soon that have come up unexpectedly.

-I’m sharing with you all today our DIY barn door that is legit the easiest project even though it looks like it’s the most difficult.
-There are about 1.5 million tutorials for a DIY barn door out there.
+I’m sharing with you all today our DIY sliding barn door that is legit the easiest project even though it looks like it’s the most difficult.
+There are about 1.5 million tutorials for DIY rustic barn doors out there.
 Trust me.
 I’ve looked on Pinterest myself and they’re ERRYWHURR.

 So, what’s different about our barn door?
-Well, just keep on readin’ fam.
+Come and see!

 The reason I link to wood is because if you’re anything like me, sometimes the lumber aisle can be intimidating.
-So, by linking them, my hopes is that you can just place an order online and go pick it up!
+So, by linking them, my hopes is that you can just place an order online at Home Depot or Lowes and go pick it up!
 Saving you some time!
 Don’t say I never did nothin’ for ya.

 First, you’ll want to measure your own width of your door casing and height because all your measurements will change depending on that.